For Researchers

 Resources

 Everything you need to go from idea to published paper.
-Free tools, compute, courses, and guides curated for high school researchers.
+Free tools, compute, courses, and guides curated for AI researchers.

 Please email us if you have any specific research questions or requests that aren't addressed by these resources.
 We can help with mentorship requests, general research advice, and more!
 Reach us at sairc.support@gmail.com.